-Because their analyses did not delve deeper than binary response proportions, Davis-974 Stober, et al. (2019) could not determine whether or not people exhibited intransitive 975 preference patterns.
-Birnbaum (2012) had presented hypothetical data showing that LS 976 mixture models and linear order mixture models can lead to exactly the same binary response 977 proportions in a five stimulus (10 choice problem) design, so analyses that ignore pattern 978 information, as in Davis-Stober, et al. (2019) cannot be relied upon to correctly diagnose 979 theories that can be distinguished via TE analysis.
-It would seem worthwhile to analyze 980 experiments such as these using TE analysis of replicated response patterns, in order to 981 answer such interesting questions such as: Are preference patterns transitive?
-Does time 982 pressure or alcohol affect error rates, the incidence of true intransitive cycles, or both?
-Does 983 time pressure or alcohol affect switching among true preference patterns?
+Because their analyses did not delve deeper than binary response proportions, Davis-1001 Stober, et al. (2019) could not determine whether or not people exhibited intransitive 1002 preference patterns.
+Birnbaum (2012) had presented hypothetical data showing that LS 1003 mixture models and linear order mixture models can lead to exactly the same binary response 1004 proportions in a five stimulus (10 choice problem) design, so analyses that ignore pattern 1005 information, as in Davis-Stober, et al. (2019) cannot be relied upon to correctly diagnose 1006 theories that can be distinguished via TE analysis.
+It would seem worthwhile to analyze 1007 experiments such as these using TE analysis of replicated response patterns, in order to 1008 answer such interesting questions such as: Are preference patterns transitive?
+Does time 1009 pressure or alcohol affect error rates, the incidence of true intransitive cycles, or both?
+Does time pressure or alcohol affect switching among true preference patterns?

-A study by Müller-Trede, et al. (2015) reported violations of the TI in an experiment 985 in which unfamiliar dimensions or missing information had been used by design to induce 986 contextual violations of transitivity.
-Because TI can be violated due to random error and 987 because satisfaction of TI does not rule out intransitivity, Müller-Trede (personal commu-988 nication, Jan.
-3, 2020) reanalyzed those data using the TE model.
-He found that 5 of 980 22 participants in Experiment 1 had estimates of probability of the predicted intransitive 990 pattern significantly exceeding 0; for these same 5, the authors had rejected the TI.
-Thus, 991 TE reanalysis confirmed the conclusion of intransitive preference in these cases.
-992
+A study by Müller-Trede, et al. (2015) reported violations of the TI in an experiment in 1012 which unfamiliar dimensions or missing information was used by design to induce contextual 1013 violations of transitivity.
+Because TI can be violated due to random error and because satis-1014 faction of TI does not rule out intransitivity, Müller-Trede (personal communication, January 1015 3, 2020) reanalyzed those data using the TE model.
+He found that 5 of 22 participants in 1016 Experiment 1 had estimates of probability of the predicted intransitive pattern significantly 1017 exceeding 0; for these same 5, the authors had rejected the TI.
+Thus, TE reanalysis confirmed 1018 the conclusion of intransitive preference in these cases.
+1010

-The priority heuristic (Brandstätter, Gigerenzer, & Hertwig, 2006) is a variant of the 993 LS model of Tversky (1969), with some additional features.
-This model was constructed to 994 describe modal preferences in several previously published studies.
-Although the priority 995 heuristic was fairly accurate in fitting data that it had been designed to fit, it was quite bad 996 at describing previously published data that had not been considered in its construction, and 997 it was a complete failure in predicting results of new experiments designed to test its critical 998 implications (Birnbaum, 2008a, 2008b, 2010; Birnbaum & Bahra, 2012a, 2012b; Birnbaum 999 & LaCroix, 2008; Birnbaum & Gutierrez, 2008).
-1000
+The priority heuristic (Brandstätter, Gigerenzer, & Hertwig, 2006) is a variant of the 1020 LS model of Tversky (1969), with some additional features.
+This model was constructed to 1021 describe modal preferences in several previously published studies.
+Although the priority 1022 heuristic was fairly accurate in fitting data that it had been designed to fit, it was quite bad 1023 at describing previously published data that had not been considered in its construction, and 1024 it was a complete failure in predicting results of new experiments designed to test its critical 1025 implications (Birnbaum, 2008a, 2008b, 2010; Birnbaum & Bahra, 2012a, 2012b; Birnbaum 1026 & LaCroix, 2008; Birnbaum & Gutierrez, 2007).
+1027

-In response to critical reviews of the priority heuristic, Brandstätter, et al. (2008) con-1001 structed a more elaborate theory that employed a series of models to be applied in sequence.
-1002 First, a person would compare gambles by EV and if the ratio exceeds 2, select by EV; next, 1003 a no-conflict solution would be sought using dominance detecting editing rules; then editing 1004 rules such as cancellation of common branches would be applied, which might be followed by 1005 "toting up" of consequences, followed by MPW, similarity, and finally, the priority heuristic 1006 would be invoked only if none of these other decision rules was decisive.
-The original priority 1007 heuristic implies the transitive response pattern 211 in the present study (which accounts for 1008 9% in Table 4), but in the more elaborate theory, MPW rule would take precedent (Pattern 1009
+In response to critical reviews of the priority heuristic, Brandstätter, et al. (2008) con-1028 structed a more elaborate theory that employed a series of models to be applied in sequence.
+1029 First, a person would compare gambles by EV and if the ratio exceeds 2, select by EV; next, 1030 a no-conflict solution would be sought using dominance detecting editing rules; then editing 1031 rules such as cancellation of common branches would be applied, which might be followed by 1032 "toting up" of consequences, followed by MPW, similarity, and the priority heuristic would 1033 be invoked only if none of these other decision rules was decisive.
+The original priority 1034 heuristic implies the transitive response pattern 211 in the present study (which accounts for 1035

-111, also 9%).
-So, neither the original nor the revised priority heuristic (including MPW) describes these data very well.
+9% in Table 4), but in the more elaborate theory, MPW rule would take precedent (Pattern 1037 111, also 9%).
+So, neither original nor revised priority heuristic (including MPW) describes these data very well.